-Students undertake a six-month work placement, allowing them to develop valuable professional skills.
+Students undertake a nine month work placement, allowing them to develop valuable professional skills.
 Recent placement opportunities have included: Analog Devices, Bausch & Lomb, Teva, FeedHenry, TSSG, UPMC Whitfield Cancer Care, Genzyme, Fidelity Investments, ESA (European Space Agency, Holland) and NPrime (UK)..
-Students also study abroad in one of WIT’s partner institutions in Europe, Canada or the USA.
+Students may also study abroad in one of SETU’s partner institutions in Europe, Canada or the USA.

 Physics is central to understanding the world around us and it is the driving force behind most modern technologies